movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   NODATACOW data is replaced by COW, preserving NODATASUM by omitting data checksums.
 Compressed reads support Zstd only.
-* Creation rejects parents with xattrs pending inheritance support.
+* Creation permits parents with any Linux xattrs and leaves those attributes on the parent.
 New inodes inherit parent group, compression flags, and NODATACOW; regular children of NODATACOW directories also receive NODATASUM.
   Writes still use uncompressed COW data.
 Inline symlink targets are limited to `MAXPATHLEN - 1` bytes.
 * Hard links cannot cross trees or target directories.
 Packed inode references overflow into extended references only with `EXTENDED_IREF`; otherwise they